panthomg/PicoBox/use_guide.md

  🔵: 🧠 *Synthesizing Context* ➔ ✨ "Autonomous transit will alter civic layouts by..."

 [Step 5: Operational Interruption Check]
- 🎤: [Interrupting mid-stream payload] "Actually Pico, summarize that in one sentence."
+ 🎤: [Interrupting mid-stream payload] "Actually Hey Pico, summarize that in one sentence."
  🔵: ⏸️ *Instant Cut-off* ➔ 🗣️ "Understood.
 In summary: cities will reallocate parking structures..."

 ```